mugunthanm/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/cdx-extensibility.md

      </RetailCdxSeedData>
     ```

+> [!NOTE]
+> The **DataAreaId** column name should not be explicitly included in the field mapping.
+This is automatically added by Commerce Data Exchange (CDX).
+If added, an error will occur during initialization of the retail scheduler.

 3. Use the AOT to create a new XML resource.
 In the XML file for the resource, specify the new table and new job details, as shown in the following example.

     > [!NOTE]